tkhq/docs/docs/documentation/concepts/Wallets.md

 ## Delete wallets

 To delete wallets you can call the [delete wallets activity](https://docs.turnkey.com/api#tag/Wallets/operation/DeleteWallets).
-Before deleting a wallet it must have been exported to prevent loss of funds, or you can pass in the `deleteWithoutExport` parameter with the value true to override this.
-The `deleteWithoutExport` parameter, if not passed in, is default false.
+Before deleting a wallet it must have been exported to prevent loss of funds, or you can pass in the `deleteWithoutExport` parameter with the value `true` to override this.
+The `deleteWithoutExport` parameter, if not passed in, is default `false`.
 Note that this activity must be initiated by the wallet owner.

 ## Private Keys